opensoars/dir-cleaner/README.md

 /**
  * When you invocate the required dir-cleaner function, it will return a
- * constructor
- * required module.
+ * constructor.
 The object you pass as the 1st argument its properties
  * will get bound to the
  */
 var DirCleaner = dir_cleaner({